Fanuza Nadrshina: Early life and education

+Career

-Since 1962 she has been a researcher at the Institute of History, Language and Literature of the Bashkir Branch of the Academy of Sciences of the Soviet Union.
+Since 1962, she has been a researcher at the Institute of History, Language and Literature of the Bashkir Branch of the Academy of Sciences of the Soviet Union.
 Since 2005, she has been appointed a chef scientific officer at the Department of Folkloristics of the Institute of Linguistics of the Urals Center of the Russian Academy of Sciences.

 In 1960–89, she took part in folklore expeditions to the regions of Bashkortostan, as well as to the Kurgan, Orenburg, Perm, Sverdlovsk, Chelyabinsk regions (in 1977, 1988, 1989 as a leader)- to the Bashkirs homeland since ancient times.

-In 1971 Fanuza Nadrshina presented her thesis "Aphoristic genres of Bashkir folklore: proverbs, sayings, riddles".
+In 1971, Nadrshina presented her thesis "Aphoristic genres of Bashkir folklore: proverbs, sayings, riddles".